ndsev/zserio/doc/ZserioUserGuide.md

 It is an absolute or relative file name for the top-level Zserio package to be parsed.
 If this package contains imports, e.g. `import foo.bar.*`, Zserio will convert this package name to a relative path name and try to read the imported package from `foo\bar.zs`.

+**`-allowImplicitArrays`**

+Allows implicit arrays in zserio language to be compatible with old schemas.
+Implicit arrays are disabled by default because they are deprecated and they will removed in the future.

 **`-cpp`**